-Where a junior party after correspondence under rule 202 fails to overcome the filing date of the senior party, the examiner when he reaches the case for action will write a letter substantially as follows:
+Where a junior party after correspondence under 37 CFR 1.202 fails to overcome the filing date of the senior party, the examiner when he reaches the case for action will write a letter substantially as follows:

-In view of rule 202, action on this case (or on claims 1, 2, 4. etc., indicating the conflicting claims and claims not patentable over the senior party's case) is suspended for six months to determine whether an interference will be declared (unless these claims are canceled).
-At the end of the six months applicant should call up the case for action.
+"In view of 37 CFR 1.202, action on this case is suspended for six months to determine whether an interference will be declared (unless these claims are canceled).
+At the end of the six months applicant should call up the case for action."